trusona/trusona-mobile-sdk-android/README.md

     }

     @Override
-    public void onErrorFetchingTrusonafication(Throwable throwable) {
+    public void onError(Throwable throwable) {
-        // This callback will execute if something goes wrong while polling for trusonafications.
+        // This callback will execute if something goes wrong while processing a trusonafications
+        // Some of the possible exceptions that can trigger this callback are:
+        //
+        // 1.
+InvalidIdentityDocumentException: Used when the scanned Identity document is not in
+        // AAMVA format or it was not accepted by the trusona servers
+        //
+        // 2.
+RequiredIdentityDocumentException: Used when a trusonafication required that the user
+        // presents their Identity Document but they have not registered one to their account yet
+        // or a Driver license scanner has not been properly set up.
+        //
+        // 3.
+TrusonaficationFetchingException: Used when an error occurs while attempting to retrieve
+        // a trusonafication from the Trusona backend.
+        //
+        // 4.
+TrusonaficationNotFoundException: Used when a trusonafication was not found in the Trusona
+        // backend.
     }
 };